PierBover/fastify-vite-svelte-template/README.md

 ### Limitations of islands

 * Islands components have to be located in the `/src/islands` directory.
-* Unfortunately you **cannot** create subdirectories in the `/src/islands` directory since all the island filenames have to unique for this to work.
+* Unfortunately you **cannot** create subdirectories in the `/src/islands` directory since all the island filenames have to be unique for this to work.
 * As usual with hydration, islands can only be hydrated with JSON-serializable data.
 * You can't use slots to add children to islands.